Bites and Remission

-Bites and Remission is a compilation by Skinny Puppy released on Nettwerk in 1987.
+Bites and Remission is a compilation by Skinny Puppy released on Nettwerk Music Group in 1987.
 The release of this compilation coincides with that of Remission & Bites and contains many of the same songs, albeit in a different context.
 This compilation culls songs from the assorted releases of Skinny Puppy's first two albums, Remission and Bites, and features remixes of two songs in place of their original versions.